Hip Replacement Success Stories: Barbara's Surgery, Close to Home

 - Because the Anterior Supine Hip Procedure is a muscle-sparing procedure, patients may experience reduced rehabilitation time following surgery, as compared to the six to eight weeks of rehab that is typical with traditional hip replacement procedures.

 The surgery, which was performed in early January of 2013, was a success.
 Barbara was walking with the aid of a walker the day after surgery and received physical therapy and occupational therapy for the next month.
 She credits her husband Bob, their daughter Robbi, sons Geoff and Bryan and their spouses as well as her friends for her recovery.
-She is now enjoying all of her former activities, free of pain.
+She is now a proud hip replacement success story, enjoying all of her former activities, free of pain.

 “Bob and I are very active in our church.
 I especially enjoy singing in the choir, which I was unable to do for awhile.
 One of my main goals was to be able to climb into the choir loft and sing in the choir again.
 I also missed my Bible study group.
 It’s wonderful to get back to everything.
 It makes you think about how much life is worth when you can’t do things and are dependent on others.
 I’m very thankful to have my life back.”